desihub/desitemplate/README.rst

     Contains small data and configuration files used by the code.
 This does not mean you should be checking in large data files!
 This directory also contains the template module file for the product.
-If additional files are found in this directory, they will be installed automatically. py/
+If additional files are found in this directory, desiInstall will install them automatically.
+    However, you should not rely on pip installing these files for you. py/
     Contains Python code.
 Top-level Python package directories should be placed *within* the ``py/`` directory.
 This simplifies the specification of the ``$PYTHONPATH`` variable.

-You should only create the directories you actually need!
-For example, if you are writing a pure Python library, you don't need the bin directory.
+For a standard DESI_ Python package, you will probably need all of these directories, with the possible exception of the bin directory.

 .. _Sphinx: http://sphinx-doc.org